-The U.S. Bureau of Labor Statistics (BLS) stated that directors of child care centers may need to have a college degree and are often held to higher hiring standards.
-The demand for child care managers is expected to rise 17% from 2012-2022, due to increased need for qualified workers in this position and the growth in the number of preschool-aged children, states the BLS.
-The average annual wages for preschool and child care education administrators can vary greatly, depending on the type of facility and geographic location; overall, the annual median salary for this professions was $44,890, as of 2013.
+The U.S. Bureau of Labor Statistics (BLS) stated that directors of childcare centers may need to have a college degree and are often held to higher hiring standards.
+The demand for child care managers is expected to rise 7% from 2018-2028, due to increased need for qualified workers in this position and the growth in the number of preschool-aged children, states the BLS.
+The average annual wages for preschool and child care education administrators can vary greatly, depending on the type of facility and geographic location; overall, the annual median salary for this professions was $47,940, as of 2018.

-A child care worker's primary job responsibility is looking after clients' children when they're unavailable.
+A childcare worker's primary job responsibility is looking after clients' children when they're unavailable.
 Workers also often plan educational activities to engage the children's minds, bodies and creative energy.
-According to the BLS, the job outlook for child care workers is about average compared to other occupations during the 2012-2022 decade, with 14% expected growth in available positions.
-The median annual wage for a child care worker as of 2013 is $19,600.
+According to the BLS, the job outlook for childcare workers is slower than average compared to other occupations during the 2018-2028 decade, with a 2% expected growth in available positions.
+The median annual wage for a childcare worker as of 2018 is $23,240.

 Preschool teachers play a pivotal role in children's development.
 They teach children how to interact peacefully and develop basic social skills.
-A child care management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
-Due to increasing need for preschool education, job opportunities for preschool teachers should grow faster than average, at 17%, from 2012-2022, according to the BLS, which also reported that median salaries for this profession were about $27,570 as of 2013.
+A childcare management degree program addresses relevant child psychology and early-childhood development topics required for career success as a preschool teacher.
+Job opportunities for preschool teachers are expected to grow at a faster than average rate of 7% from 2018-2028, according to the BLS, which also reported that median salaries for this profession were $29,780 as of 2018.